darkreactions/DRP/README.md

   5.  licenses/	*-- The current and past licenses.*
   6.  admin/	*-- CSS for the /admin/ page.
 Feel free to ignore.*
 6. **tmp**		*-- Calculation files for compounds.
 Don't modify manually.*
-7. **off_production_scripts** *Scripts that are meant to live off the production server.*
+7. **test_scripts** *-- Scripts that test site status (etc).*

-There are many files that are not listed above in order to illucidate the "framework" of the DRP Django Project succinctly.
+There are many files that are not listed above in order to elucidate the "framework" of the DRP Django Project succinctly.
 Notably, there are many python files in the views and research directories that are not listed above -- but which should contain explanatory comments in the files themselves.

 **Creating a User**